cfjedimaster/raymondcamden2018/_posts/2017/12/22/2017-12-21-using-json-web-tokens-with-openwhisk.md

 exports.main = main;
 ```

 It begins by doing basic validation of the arguments.
 Then it simply checks against hard coded values for username and password.
 Note that I'm using a promise for the action even though everything is synchronous.
 In a real application, I assume you would check the credentials against a service, or database, and therefore would not be using an entirely synchronous solution.
 After the credentials are verified, I then create a JSON web token via the npm package I included in the beginning.
 You can read more about the package here - https://www.npmjs.com/package/jsonwebtoken.
 Note that I'm not using the option to add a timeout to the token.
 I think - typically - you would want a reasonable value there.
-That could be added like so: `jwt.sign(args.username, creds.secret, {'expiresIn':'1h'})`.
+That could be added like so: `jwt.sign(args.username, creds.secret, {% raw %}{'expiresIn':'1h'}{% endraw %})`.
 Oh, and `creds` is just a JSON file containing a key to use for signing and verifying:

 ```js
 {